Welcome to Roger Russell's

 For instance, Here's a hole in a wall that blew out from a lightning strike not far from my house.
 The wall is normal brick and concrete and is about 6 feet tall.
 The incredibly high temperatures brought about by the lightning in the wall caused rapid expansion with such force it literally flew apart.
 It struck the side of the wall instead of the top and it didn't hit the 50-foot high power lines and towers just a few hundred feet away.

 When lightning strikes the ground, another natural phenomena occurs.
 Central Florida is almost all sand.
 I can dig down as far as I can in my back yard, or front yard, and all I can find is nice clean white sand.
-When lightning strikes this, the sand is heated to the point where the sand melts and fuses along the path or paths of the current.
+When lightning strikes this, the sand is heated to the point where the it melts and fuses along the path or paths of the current.
 This forms a glass like artifact that is sometimes hollow and is called a Fulgurite.
+A sand fulgurite is fused silicon dioxide, SiO2.
 The Fulgurites in the picture are about 3 inches long.
 Fulgurites are very fragile, but if dug up carefully, can be found to be arranged like the roots of a tree and be many yards long.
 Fulgurites can be found almost anywhere in the world where lightning strikes the ground, whether it is sand, dirt or rock.
 The trick is in finding them, recognizing what they are, and excavating them without too much breakage.
 These samples weigh about 5 grams each.

 For more spectacular melting and fusion of sand, a bigger blast was from the first atomic bomb detonation on July 16, 1945 in Trinity, New Mexico.
 The intense heat formed a grayish-green, glass like material from the fireball and fused the desert sand into a jade green crater 2400 feet in diameter.
 Nearly 2000 tons of intensely radioactive material was formed.
 It was mostly silica with traces of olivine and feldspar.